growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/loadbalance.md

 :::

-Data imports/exports expand the following data on the file system in the process.
+Data imports/exports expand the following data on the file system.

 - "GROWI Archive File" uploaded by "Import GROWI archive" on the "Import Data" page(`/admin/importer`)
 - "Exported Archive Data" on the "Export Archive Data" page(`/admin/export`)

 Therefore, data imports/exports are not recommended with load balancing multiple GROWI apps.

-If you want to back up your data, [mongodb-awesome-backup](./mongodb-backup.md) is recommended instead of exporting the archive.
+When backing up data, [mongodb-awesome-backup](./mongodb-backup.md) is recommended instead of exporting the archive.